Who Shot Mr. Burns?: Contest

-In the months following the broadcast of Part One, there was widespread debate among fans of the series as to who shot Mr. Burns.
-Fox offered a contest to tie in with the mystery where callers who dialed 1-800-COLLECT were eligible and they then guessed who the culprit was.
+In the months following the broadcast of "Part One", there was widespread debate among fans of the series as to who shot Mr. Burns.
+Fox offered a contest to tie in with the mystery, in which callers who dialed 1-800-COLLECT would become eligible to guess the identity of the culprit.
 It ran from August 13 to September 10, and was also one of the first contests to tie together elements of television and the Internet.
 Fox launched a new website, Springfield.com, devoted to the mystery that got over 500,000 hits during the summer of 1995.
 The winner would be animated on an episode of the show.

 The competition worked "much differently than most fans would've thought", with staffers including Bill Oakley and Josh Weinstein later criticizing the methodology.
 The first criterion was that entrants had to have used the sponsoring service, 1-800-COLLECT, over the course of that summer.
-The same service answered the calls and collected participants' personal details for a later return call.
-From among all valid entrants, a small subsample of 200 people was randomly selected to be eligible, meaning that the vast majority of participants were never truly involved in the contest, nor were the bulk of them necessarily Simpsons fans (explaining the eventual outcome of a non-viewing winner).
-The sample of 200 entrants were phoned back and asked for their answer (being disqualified if they weren't home or didn't answer the call).
-In theory, a winner would be chosen at random from the pool of correct responses from the sample, but there were no correct answers within it.
-Ultimately, a winner (who had the wrong answer) was chosen at random from the sample.
-The winner, Fayla Gibson of Washington D.C., did not watch the show and opted to accept a cash prize in lieu of being animated.
+The service answered the calls and collected participants' personal details for a later return call.
+Two hundred people were chosen at random from all valid entrants to receive that call and offer a guess, and anyone who either responded incorrectly or failed to answer the call was disqualified.
+The intent was that a winner would be randomly chosen from all those who gave the correct answer, but none of the 200 call-back recipients did so.
+One recipient who had answered incorrectly was chosen at random as the contest winner; this individual, Fayla Gibson of Washington D.C., did not watch the show and opted to accept a cash prize in lieu of being animated.

 Oakley and Weinstein explained the contest as follows: